nodejs/node/GOVERNANCE.md

 maintained by the CTC and additional Collaborators who are added by the CTC on an ongoing basis.

-Individuals making significant and valuable contributions are made Collaborators and given commit-access to the project.
-These individuals are identified by the CTC and their addition as Collaborators is discussed during the weekly CTC meeting.
+Individuals identified by the CTC as making significant and valuable contributions are made Collaborators and given commit access to the project.

-_Note:_ If you make a significant contribution and are not considered for commit-access, log an issue or contact a CTC member directly and it will be brought up in the next CTC meeting.
+_Note:_ If you make a significant contribution and are not considered for commit access, log an issue or contact a CTC member directly.

 Modifications of the contents of the nodejs/node repository are made on a collaborative basis.
 Anybody with a GitHub account may propose a